guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 **Source:** Krishansar Vishansar camp site(3610m)</br>
 **Destination:** Sonmarg(2692m)</br>
 **Distance:** 16km</br>
-**Pass of the day:** Nichnai Pass(4110m) **Highlights:** Today was to be a long day and everyone wanted to start early.
+**Pass of the day:** Nichnai Pass(4110m) </br>
+**Highlights:** </br>Today was to be a long day and everyone wanted to start early.
 We had been told to be up by 6 AM so that we can eat and leave by 7 AM.
-Everyone did get up early but we did not leave before 8AM :satisfied: No one was surprised :satisfied: After breakfast while waiting to leave everyone was busy pulling each other's leg and taunting one another on their trekking style.
+Everyone did get up early but we did not leave before 8AM.
+No one was surprised though :satisfied: After breakfast while waiting to leave everyone was busy pulling each other's leg and taunting one another on their trekking style.
 We reached Nichnai Pass faster than expected.
 The incline was very gradual and we did not even feel the pain.
 Maybe we had all gotten used to it by now(the last day).
 We all celebrated at the top of the pass, we had completed the last ascent, here on it was all downhill.
 Some of us started snacking while some tried to search for phone networks to call home and the others were just happy.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1956/30678190227_4e2226cb74_c.jpg" alt="No alternate">